ThoriumData/vue-step-wizard/docs/README.md

     ...
     ...
     ...
-    validationRules:[
+    validationRules: [
-        {fullName: {required}, email: {required, email} },  //Validation Rules for step 1 {companyName: {required}, numberOfEmployees: {required, numeric} },   //Validation for step 2 {referral: {required}, terms: {required, numeric} }   //Validation for step 3 ]
+        {fullName: {required}, email: {required, email} },  //Validation Rules for step 1

+        {companyName: {required}, numberOfEmployees: {required, numeric} },   //Validation for step 2

+        {referral: {required}, terms: {required, numeric} }   //Validation for step 3 ]
 ```

-For the available built in validators , refer [Vuelidate Builtin Validators](https://vuelidate.js.org/#sub-builtin-validators)
+For the built-in validators , refer to [Vuelidate Builtin Validators](https://vuelidate.js.org/#sub-builtin-validators)

 #### Check and Display Error

-You can utilize a special method named hasError('fieldName') to check if the field has an error associated with it.
+You can utilize a special method named `hasError('fieldName')` to check if the field has an error associated with it.

 You can use this to apply error classes on the input field, and also to display the error message.